In 2006 results

 has been called the "GerAc" study for German Acupuncture Trials.

-one thousand patients from more than three hundred clinics.
-Acupuncture was compared to typical medical care for
+patients from more than three hundred clinics.
+Acupuncture was compared to typical medical care for lower back pain.

 Reference notes: GerAc study

-50) with a history of chronic low back pain for a mean of eight years.
-Patients underwent 10 acupuncture sessions, generally
+years (mean 50) with a history of chronic low back pain for a mean of eight years.
+Patients underwent 10 acupuncture sessions,

 therapy--a combination of drugs, physical therapy, and exercise.
 Each group consisted of over 380 patients.
 Five additional